acidonper/ansible-training/training/lesson09/solution/README.md

     -   Restart mysqld service if installation packages has not changed
     -   Create a new mysql database using "mysql_db" variable
     -   Create a new user using "mysql_name" and "mysql_pass" variables with read/write rights to "mysql_db" database from host "mysql_client_ip"
-    -   Import "usertable.mysql" table file into "mysql_db" database delegating the operation to <mysql_client_ip> instance
+    -   Import "usertable.mysql" table into "mysql_db" database delegating to mysql_client_ip instance the operation
 -   Before running your playbook, run the ansible-playbook --syntax-check site.yml command to verify that its syntax is correct
 -   Run the playbook!
 -   Test the database